Spend Trends Home

 The traditional separation between these credit spheres serves important functions.
 It allows entrepreneurs to build business credit independent of personal financial situations, protects personal assets from business liabilities in properly structured entities, and enables businesses to access higher credit limits typically unavailable to individuals.
 This separation provides financial flexibility and protection that many founders and owners rely upon when making strategic decisions about financing and growth.

 Under standard practices, business credit card use does not impact personal credit reports.
 Most major issuers report business card activity exclusively to business credit bureaus, maintaining this separation between personal and business financial identities.
 This policy variation among types of business credit cards creates important considerations when selecting the right option for your company.
 This arrangement allows business owners to make substantial purchases or carry higher balances on business credit cards without affecting personal credit utilization ratios or scores.
-However, certain card issuers deviate from this norm, most notably Capital One, whose unique reporting policies create important considerations for business owners.
+However, some card issuers, including Capital One, offer a dual reporting model that provides an alternative approach for entrepreneurs focused on building both credit profiles.

 When does Capital One report to personal credit bureaus?